RobinKumar5986/wwwhisper/README.md

 Technical details
 -----------------

+wwwhisper is a service implemented in Django that should be run along nginx and that provides REST interface for following operations:

+1. Authentication and authorization: login a user, get an email of currently logged in user, logout a user, check if a user is authorized to access a given location.

+2. Admin operations: Define a location, add a user with a given email, grant a given user access to a given location, revoke access, remove user, remove location, allow not-authenticated access to a given location.

 wwwhisper utilizes auth-request nginx module created by Maxim Dounin.
 The module allows to specify which locations require authorization.
-Each time the request is made to a protected location, the auth-request module sends a sub-request to wwwhisper to determines if the original request should be allowed.
-The sub-request carries a path and all headers of the original request (including cookies). wwwhisper responds to the sub-request in three possible ways:
+Each time the request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determines if the original request should be allowed.
+The sub-request carries a path and all headers of the original request (including cookies).  wwwhisper responds to the sub-request in three possible
+ways:

-1. If a user is not authenticated (no authentication cookie set), HTTP status code 401 is returned.
+1. If a user is not authenticated (authentication cookie no set or invalid), HTTP status code 401 is returned.
 HTTP server intercepts this code and returns a login page to the user.

 2. If a user is authenticated and is authorized to access the requested resource (user's email is on a list of allowed users),